refinery/refinerycms-search/readme.md

 ## Searching

 The default installation will search in Pages.
-If you wish to find results in other plugins you have created or installed, you can specify these in ``config/settings.rb`` like so:
+If you wish to find results in other plugins you have created or installed, you can specify these in ``config/application.rb`` like so:

+    config.to_prepare do
       Refinery.searchable_models = [Page]
+    end

 Simply add any additional models you wish to search to this array.
 For example, if you have the [portfolio plugin](http://github.com/resolve/refinerycms-portfolio) installed:

+    config.to_prepare do
       Refinery.searchable_models = [Page, PortfolioEntry]
+    end

 The above line will add indexing to PortfolioEntry in the portfolio plugin, which does not come indexed.